32blit/32blit-sdk/docs/contributing.md

 # A quick Git guide

 This is a very beginners and quick guide to git/github on how to contribute to the project.
+First you're guided in setting up your clone github repo (short for repository) and then how to contribute to the main project.

 ---

-## Setup
+## Setup your clone repo
 First, make sure you have the git software install on your computer, follow the instructions here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 Next, create or log into github.com

 Go to: https://github.com/pimoroni/32blit-beta

-Click the Fork link, this will mirror the official (or Head) repo (short for repository) into your github account and it will redirect you there automatically, ie: YourAccount/32blit-beta.
+Click the Fork link, this will mirror the official repo into your github account and it will redirect you there automatically, ie: YourAccount/32blit-beta.

 Next, click the big green "Clone or download" button, you will copy the link provide, ie: github.com/YourAccount/32blit-beta.git